hua0-richard/ai-agent-ecomm/README.md

 ## Future Improvements

-- **Concurrency & State Safety** — Replace the global `last_products` state in `be/tools/product_search.py` with a scoped, session-aware mechanism.
-This will ensure that simultaneous users don't overwrite each other's search results during the streaming phase.
 - **Handling Partial Search Results** — Relax the agent's "always recommend 3" constraint to "up to 3" to improve reliability when the catalog contains fewer than 3 high-quality matches for a specific query.
 - **Persistent Chat History** — Move from `InMemoryChatMessageHistory` to a database-backed history (e.g., PostgreSQL) to allow users to resume conversations after a backend restart.
 - **Improved Name Matching (Fallback)** — Enhance the fallback regex matching in `_match_products_to_response` to better handle punctuation and word boundaries for cases where the explicit tool call is skipped.